1 Company information

 If the effect of time value of money is material, provisions are discounted using a current pre-tax rate that reflects, when appropriate, the risks specific to the liability.
 When discounting is used, the increase in the provision due to the passage of time is recognized as a finance cost.

-Contingent assets are not recognised in the financial statements, however they are disclosed where the inflow of economic benefits is probable.
-When the realisation of income is virtually certain, then the related asset is no longer a contingent asset and is recognised as an asset.
+Contingent assets: Contingent asset is not recognised in standalone financial statements since this may result in the recognition of income that may never be realised.
+However, when the realisation of income is virtually certain, then the related asset is not a contingent asset and is recognised.

 The Companies (Indian Accounting Standards) Amendment Rules, 2018 issued by the Ministry of Corporate Affairs (MCA) notified Ind AS 115 "Revenue from Contracts with Customers" related to revenue recognition which replaces all existing revenue recognition standards and provide a single, comprehensive model for all contracts with customers.
 The revised standard contains principles to determine the measurement of revenue and timing of when it is recognized.
 The amendment also requires additional disclosure about the nature, amount, timing and uncertainty of revenue and cash flows arising from customer contracts, including significant judgments and changes in those judgments as well as assets recognized from costs incurred to fulfill these contracts.